 Office Salaries, Benefits, and Expenditures

 As a United States Representative, I receive an annual salary of $174,000.
-This salary is determined by Congress and is not subject to change until the next session of Congress.
+This salary is determined by Congress and is not subject to change until after an election for the next Congress.
 Amendment XXVII to the Constitution states: "No law, varying the compensation for the services of the Senators and Representatives, shall take effect, until an election of Representatives shall have intervened.”

 My benefits include health insurance, vision and dental coverage, life insurance, and retirement plans.
 Monthly contributions are deducted from my pay to provide for part of the cost of these benefits.
 Links to these benefits are included below and provide additional information.